 Using the Reinvest in Minnesota (RIM) program, this project addresses the potential loss of grassland habitats from conversion to cropland and accelerates grassland protection efforts not covered by other programs.
-Working in coordination with established Prairie Conservation Plan Local Technical Teams (LTTs), this proposal will enroll 830 RIM acres (approximately 10 easements), focusing on Minnesota Prairie Plan-identified landscapes.
+Working in coordination with 11 established Prairie Conservation Plan Local Technical Teams (LTTs), and local SWCDs this proposal will enroll 880 RIM acres (approximately 11 easements), focusing on Minnesota Prairie Plan identified landscapes.
+This proposal focus is on protecting non-crop moderate to high quality remnant prairies and associated buffer that can be improved through habitat management.